Fumbally Lane: Today

-Substantial physical evidence of the 18th and 19th century brewing and distilling industry buildings remain on both sides of the lane today, including storehouses and a five-storey malthouse.
+Physical evidence of the 18th and 19th century brewing and distilling industry buildings remain on both sides of the lane today, including storehouses and a five-storey malthouse.
 Most of these remnants of its industrial past have been converted to modern office use.

-Today, Fumbally Lane is home to dozens of people living in new apartments and in mainly 19th-century houses, although three possibly date to the late 18th century.
-It is also home to clusters of mainly design creative businesses based in Fumbally Court which is a large 19th-century distillery building, remodelled as offices c 1990 and Fumbally Square, a development of new office space developed in 2005.
-The street remains a 'unique remnant of the mixed residential and industrial architecture that characterized the area'.
+As of the 21st century, Fumbally Lane contains residential properties including both new apartments, 19th-century homes and several possibly late 18th-century houses.
+It is also home to clusters of mainly design creative businesses based in Fumbally Court which is a large 19th-century distillery building, remodelled as offices c.
+1990, and Fumbally Square, a development of new office space developed in 2005.
+In Dublin: An Urban History (first published in 1989), the architect and historian Niall McCullough described the street as a "unique remnant of the mixed residential and industrial architecture that characterized the area".

-A number of local enterprises have borrowed the Fumbally name including the Fumbally Café and Fumbally Exchange, a non-profit community of design professionals founded in Fumbally Square in 2010.
+A number of local enterprises have borrowed the Fumbally name including the Fumbally Café and Fumbally Exchange.
+The latter is a non-profit community of design professionals founded in Fumbally Square in 2010 and now located in the adjacent Blackpitts area.